Agile vs. Waterfall: Pros & Cons

 Many people get confused about the two prominent development methodologies, so in this blog post we will run a brutal battle “Agile vs. Waterfall”.
-Undertaking any development process needs a decision regarding following an exact methodology, so the difficulties lie on choosing the most suitable one for your project; if you are asking about the meaning of Software Development Methodology, you need to know that it is the framework you choose to select in approaching, planning, and organizing any development work.
+Undertaking any development process needs a decision regarding following an exact methodology, so the difficulties lie in choosing the most suitable one for your project; if you are asking about the meaning of Software Development Methodology, you need to know that it is the framework you choose to select in approaching, planning, and organizing any development work.

 Waterfall and Agile are the two main yet reliable methodologies for developing software products.
 Although they considered as Software development methodologies, they sometimes applied under the project management ones.
 Both have the same purpose that is to find a way to finish the project at the least time with a high-quality level, but they vary in executing it.

-- The Waterfall Methodology that is also known as Liner Sequential Life Cycle Model is the traditional way of developing software as it is a sequential and rigid approach to managing the software process.
+• The Waterfall Methodology that is also known as Liner Sequential Life Cycle Model is the traditional way of developing software as it is a sequential and rigid approach to managing the software process.
 The developer divides in the Waterfall method the developing process into a series of milestones or events that begins with the documentation to product delivery.
 The team cannot move to the next phase unless they finish the previous step.

-- The Agile Methodology is newer than the waterfall model that follows an incremental way of finishing tasks.
+• The Agile Methodology is newer than the waterfall model that follows an incremental way of finishing tasks.
 In this method, Developing and testing are concurrent and in a continuous iteration, unlike the Waterfall method.
-It also depends on the collaboration between the team members and the end users.
+It also depends on the collaboration between the team members and the end-users.
 It also allows the changes during the development cycle without affecting the progress of the process.

 Pros and Cons of Waterfall

 - The process is methodical and well documented.